pixelspark/catena/README.md

-# Catena - An SQL-based blockchain
+# Catena - SQL on a blockchain

-Catena is a blockchain that is based on SQL.
+Catena is a distributed database based on a blockchain, accessible using SQL.

+A Catena blockchain contains SQL transactions that, when executed in order, lead to the agreed-upon state of the database.
+The transactions are automatically replicated to, validated by, and replayed on participating clients.
+A Catena database can be connected to by client applications using the PostgreSQL wire protocol (pq).

+Only SQL statements that modify data or structure are included in the blockchain.
+This is very similar to replication logs used by e.g. MySQL ('binlog').

 ## Building